 Why we collect information

-The Blood Service collects personal information from you to protect both your health and safety and the safety and sufficiency of blood and blood products.
+- to assess the eligibility of individuals to donate blood and to protect both donor health and safety and the safety and sufficiency of blood and blood products;

 Disclosure of your information